Introduction to Arcade Video Games

 In 1971, a group of Stanford University students set up a coin-operated version of Spacewar, called Galaxy Game, making it one of the earliest known coin-operated video games in the world.
 In 1972, Ted Dabney and Nolan Bushnell formed Atari and produced the first successful ping pong video game, called Pong, essentially creating the coin-operated video arcade gaming industry.

 In 1978, Taito released the Space Invaders arcade video game and it became an instant hit among players.
 Due to its immense popularity, it started the golden age of arcade games and allowed video game arcades to be introduced in shopping malls, restaurants, movie theatres, grocery stores, and bars.
 Other popular arcade games during this era included Bosconian, Defender, Battlezone, Pac-Man, and Galaxian.
+These same titles would later be the inspiration for many games to come in this genre.
+There are even casino versions that you can play online for a chance to win real money.
+You can find most of them on the reputed Casino Reel gambling site.

 During the late 80's, Yu Suzuki designed the first Super Scaler system board for arcades, allowing pseudo-3D sprite-scaling with higher frame rates.
 The game was called Hang-On and ran on Sega's Space Harrier software.
 The video game cabinet resembled a motorbike and players had to move their bodies to play the game which started the Taikan trend.